HVAC job costing tips to avoid underpricing services

 The more data you track, the more information you have at your disposal to work with.

 Here are the two primary actions you should be doing weekly or monthly with your job costing information.

-, we found that one out of three estimates didn’t match the final invoice.
+Per our research into over a million jobs, we found that one out of three estimates didn’t match the final invoice.
 And HVAC businesses were the most likely to go well over budget.